-Summertime and the living is easy, especially if your floating down Pennsylvania’s 86,000 miles of rivers and streams.
-Kick back, dip your toes in the water, let the sun warm your face, and float with your friends in your favorite tube this summer.
+It’s summertime and the living is easy — especially if you're floating down any of Pennsylvania’s 86,000 miles of rivers and streams.
+Kick back, dip your toes in the water, let the sun warm your face, and take a socially distanced float with your friends in your favorite tube this summer.

 1. Juniata River